 Using weedkiller to control docks

-- Spray docks in lawns with a selective weedkiller such as Roundup Lawn Weedkiller or Weedol Lawn Weedkiller.
+- Spray docks in lawns with a selective weedkiller such as Weedol Lawn Weedkiller.
 The best time to apply lawn weedkiller is in late summer.
 Remove the flowering heads first to prevent them seeding.

 - Spray docks in borders with a systemic weedkiller containing glyphosate, such as Roundup Ultra, or use Roundup Gel to target individual docks.
 This is best done in summer when the plants are in full leaf.
 Glyphosate is a non-selective weedkiller that will kill any plant it comes into contact with, so protect surrounding plants with plastic sheeting.